 For serious sledding thrills, try a commercial sledding hill like Soldier Hollow, Gorgoza Park or Brian Head.
-These hills provide tubes, groomed hills, lanes and rope tows so you don’t even have to walk back to the top.
+These hills provide tubes, groomed hills, lanes and rope tows so you don’t have to walk back to the top.
 You typically pay a per-person fee to tube all you want during a two-hour session.

 Soak up the Olympic spirit

-Enjoy the ski resorts without the skis
+Ski resorts without the skis

 If you have friends or family who are going to ski or snowboard, you don’t have to stay home because there are a lot of fun things going on at Utah’s big winter resorts.